trylaarsdam/pio-tflite-lib/README.md

 # Tensorflow Lite for Microcontrollers

 A PlatformIO library with the complete and (As of Jun 1, 2023) up-to-date version of Tensorflow Lite for Microcontrollers.

+If you want to build this library for yourself, check out my guide: https://dev.toddr.org/tensorflow-for-the-portenta-h7/

 ## Installation
 Install the library via PlatformIO Library Manager.